TheGreatRico/quadratic-equation/README.md

-# quadratic-equation
+# Quadratic Equation Solver
-A simple quadratic equation solver on plain C++
+An algorithm to solve quadratic equation with any input numbers.
+Also works for **imaginary roots**.